 Atrocities of the Black & Tans and the Auxiliaries

-Together these groups operated throughout most of the country and committed many atrocities.
-They burned the center of Cork city and the town of Balbriggan and many small towns and villages across the land and such was their reputation that their very memory fills the Irish people with revulsion to this very day.
+Together the Black & Tans along with the Auxiliaries operated throughout most of Ireland committing many atrocities.
+They burned the center of Cork city, the town of Balbriggan among other towns and small villages.
+Such was their reputation that their very memory fills the Irish people with revulsion to this very day.

-Their actions merely increased Irish resolve to obtain independence and this resolve was strengthened when Republican prisoners went on a hunger strike which culminated in the deaths of another Lord Mayor of Cork, Terence MacSwiney, Joe Murphy a Cork man born in the USA and fellow Corkman Michael Fitzgerald.
+Their actions merely increased Irish resolve to obtain independence from Britain.
+Republican prisoners when on hunger strike.
+It culminated in the deaths of another Lord Mayor of Cork, Terence MacSwiney, Joe Murphy a Cork man born in the USA, and fellow Cork man Michael Fitzgerald.

 On Sunday 21st November the IRA, led by Michael Collins wiped out the Cairo gang killing fourteen under-cover British agents operating in Dublin.
 The British retaliated by machine-gunning the players and spectators at a Gaelic football match in Croke Park killing fourteen civilians.
 They also beat three republican prisoners to death in Dublin Castle – these events would become known as Bloody Sunday of 1920.